 17) You have the power to make me miserable by how you treat me.
 Remember to treat me with love and grace.
 Treat me how you would want to be treated if you were struggling with a problem in your brain.
 I may make myself miserable sometimes, but don’t add to that by treating me poorly.
 When in doubt, be kind.
 Believe me, I need your kindness.

-This list has been reviewed and approved by adults with ADHD.
+***This list has been reviewed and approved by adults with ADHD***

-You can find more about ADHD here.
+You can find more of my posts about ADHD here.

 This a reminder that I am not a doctor or a scientist.
-I am just a writer and author making graphics and posts based on information I have read from leading authorities on ADHD.
+I am just a writer and artist with ADHD making graphics and posts based on information I have read from leading authorities on ADHD.
 I encourage you to research these issues yourself and watch the Dr. Barkley videos at the bottom of this post called What You Need to Know About Your ADHD Child for more information about the science behind ADHD.

 I hope this information is helpful.
 If you enjoyed this post, I would be honored if you would subscribe to my blog and follow me on Facebook.